Samson Amos, R.Ph., Ph.D.Chair, Associate Professor of Pharmaceutical Science

 - B.Pharm., Ahmadu Bello University

-- Evaluation of the Anticancer Activity of Bioactive Fraction G Extracted from Pavetta crassipes in Malignant Brain Tumor Cell Lines
+- Evaluation of the Anticancer Activity of Bioactive Fraction G Extracted from Pavetta crassipes in Malignant Brain Tumor Cell Lines (Rachel M. Wilcox, Eric Huseman, Stacy Lin, et al.) American Journal of Phytomedicine and Clinical Therapeutics (2017)

 - Favorite places to visit: historic places, Caverns, Smithsonian museums.